tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ## 4 Fitness For Use Framework Summary of Mathematical Formalization (normative)

-This is a Summary of pp.89-108 in: Veiga, A.K.
+This formalization is derived from the original pp.89-108 in: Veiga, A.K.
 2016.
 A conceptual framework on biodiversity data quality.
 Tese (Doutorado) [Doctoral Thesis] Escola Politécnica da Universidade de São Paulo.
 Departamento de Engenharia de Computação e Sistemas Digitais.156p.

 The following changes have been made to the original formulation: